 Due to unforeseen circumstances, No-IP has suspended issuing new TrustCor SSL Certificates.
 We currently have RapidSSL and GeoTrust Premium available for purchase.
 TrustCor SSL Certificates issued before November 11/30/2022 will remain valid until the expiration date.

 The Intermediate Certificate acts as a middle-man between TrustCor and the end-user SSL.

 A Root CA is a Certificate Authority (in this case, TrustCor) that owns one or more trusted roots.

 That means that they have roots in the trust stores of the major browsers.

 Intermediate CA is a Certificate Authority (TrustCor) that issues off an intermediate root.

 They do not have roots in the browser’s trust lists, instead their intermediate roots chain back to a trusted third-party root (the root from TrustCor).

-You can download the Intermediate Certificate and Root Certificate directly from TrustCor here:
+You can also download the Intermediate Certificates and Root Certificate separately from TrustCor here:

 You can find more information about installing TrustCor SSLs from their Knowledge Base here.